ACM US Technology Policy Committee

 A member-driven process produces policy statements, reports, and guidance.
 Internal policy discussions are conducted in subject-specific standing committees and working groups, each led by an experienced expert in that field.
 The internal discussions strive to focus on the technical issues and to achieve consensus across the range of viewpoints.
 The resulting policy guidance and recommendations need to be consistent with the mission and core principles of the ACM US Technology Policy Committee and the ACM Code of Ethics and Professional Conduct.

-The ACM Council and Executive Committee review and vote on whether to approve and adopt policy statements and reports in accordance with the ACM US Technology Policy Committee bylaws.
+The ACM Council and Executive Committee review and vote on whether to approve and adopt policy statements and reports in accordance with the ACM US Technology Policy Committee operating procedures.

 Leadership and Committees